brodock/wordpress-wplistcal/readme.txt

 Yes, WPListCal is packaged with iCalcreator which is released under the GNU LGPL

+= My event times are all wrong after upgrading to WordPress 2.9. =

+Go to WordPress General settings and reset your timezone to a city rather than a manual UTC offset.

 = I love WPListCal, but I'd like it to do &lt;blank&gt;. =

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").

 == Changelog ==

+= 1.3.4 =

+* FIXED: Event cleanup link was pointed incorrectly and didn't work properly
+* FIXED: Linked "events" in the dashboard to match other dashboard counters

 = 1.3.3 =